keithbuhler/keithbuhler.github.io/content/CV/cv-buhler.md

 ### WORKS IN PROGRESS
-1. "Remaining Agnostic about Causal Closure" (revise and resubmit)
+1. "No Good Arguments for Causal Closure" (submitted)
 4. *Becoming What We Are* (book draft complete)